-- St. Jude is where doctors send their toughest cases because St. Jude has the world’s best survival rates for the most aggressive childhood cancers.
+- St. Jude is where doctors often send their toughest cases because St. Jude has the world’s best survival rates for some of the most aggressive childhood cancers.

 - We are a top national referral center for children with tough-to-treat forms of cancer or who have not responded successfully to standard treatments.

 - St. Jude is the only National Cancer Institute-designated Comprehensive Cancer Center devoted solely to children.